Master of Science in Athletic TrainingOffered by: Athletic Training

 - Official Transcripts (Undergraduate/Graduate) with a GPA of 3.0 or higher on a 4.0 scale.
 (Students with a GPA below 3.0 may apply for conditional admission).

-- A minimum of a baccalaureate degree (4+2) or completion of the first three years of the University's 3+2 Pre-Athletic Training Concentration AND the following prerequisites (taken within the past 5 years) earning "C" or better:
+- A minimum of a baccalaureate degree (4+2) or completion of the first three years of an approved 3+2 Pre-Athletic Training Concentration AND the following prerequisites (taken within the past 5 years) earning "C" or better:

 - Anatomy & Physiology I with lab (3-4 credits)